SoftwareAG/sagdevops-ci-assets/README.md

 git clone https://github.com/SoftwareAG/sagdevops-ci-assets.git
 ```

-Edit the _System.properties_ to correspond to your inftrastucture - deployerHost is the machine where your Deployer is running(normally the build server) where targetHost is your test server - where the packages will be deployed and tested.
+Edit the _System.properties_ to correspond to your inftrastucture - config.deployer.deployerHost is the machine where your Deployer is running(normally the build server) where targetHost is your test server - where the packages will be deployed and tested.

 *Notice* change the path the Deployer if you're not using the _default_ Integration Server instance.